sverweij/virtual-code-owners/README.md

 - a `virtual-teams.yml` (_teams_ x _users_)

 ... which makes it easier to keep `CODEOWNERS` in sync on multi-team mono repos.

-(When those teams are not defined on GitHub level).
+When those teams are not defined on GitHub level.

 ## Usage